• Skip to primary navigation

 Instructions

 • In a pot over med-high heat, heat up fava beans with its brine until completely warm.
-Optionally, warm up a ¼ cup of whole chickpeas separately over medium - high heat in a pot.
+Optionally, warm up a ¼ cup of whole chickpeas separately over medium - high heat in a pot - these will be used to top foul moudamas at the end.
 Set aside.

 • In a bowl, combine salt, lemon juice and garlic.
 Mash through the warmed fava beans with brine), now mash through tahini and combine everything together as evenly as possibly.
 The fava beans should be chunky and mash.
 Top with olive and optional warmed whole chickpeas.
 Serve warm.
-See serving and garnish suggestions.
+See garnish suggestions below.

 Video